Subscribe to our RSS feed Get daily updates in your mail box

 The text file contains the list of process names with their creation times, sorted in chronological order.

-OPTION 3: Using WMIC (command-line tool)
+Using WMIC (WMI’s Command-line tool)

 To get the list of running processes with their creation times, open a Command Prompt window (CMD.EXE) and type the following command: